happner/happner/docs/modules.md

 }
 ```

-The imaginary 'hello' module can be up and running in the mesh with a minimum of config.
+This imaginary 'hello' module can be up and running in the mesh with a minimum of config.

 ```javascript
 meshConfig = {